 If it is time for you to make a change of therapist, your options are:

 1. Talk directly to your therapist about the mismatch you are experiencing.
 We at New Lambton Psychology are genuinely committed to helping you make a connection that will support your therapy goals.
 We will not be upset or offended if you wish to try another clinician as we understand that the therapy relationship is very personal and individual and that these sorts of adjustments are an important part of the therapy journey.
 Furthermore, talking directly to your therapist can be helpful and they can assist you in figuring out what kind of therapist you are looking for and can use their knowledge of local psychologists to direct you to a new therapist who may be a better fit for you.

 However, we also understand that talking to your therapist can feel uncomfortable or too confronting for some people.
 If you do not wish to discuss this with your clinician directly, you can also try either of the below:

 2. Talk to our reception staff.
 You may speak with one of our delightful office ladies either face-to-face in the office or over the phone (or even via email if this feels most comfortable for you).
 They will be happy to assist in transferring you to another psychologist within our practice, or make some suggestions of other psychology practices who may be able to assist you.

 3. Talk to your Doctor.
 Your Doctor is there to support you in all aspects of the therapy process and will be able to help facilitate your transition to an alternative psychologist.

-We are primarily a therapy service and do not currently see clients for the purposes of assessment/ diagnosis or medico-legal reports.
+We do not currently see adult clients for the purposes of assessment/ diagnosis or medico-legal reports.

 How long will therapy take?